 It’s Easy to Stay Safe on Public Wi-Fi

 In 2022, a reliable Internet connection is something of a necessity.
 After all, we use the Internet for all sorts of things from exercising our brains to connecting with faraway friends and family.
 It makes sense that when your family is out in public, you may need to gain a quick connection via public Wi-Fi.
 Before you do so, however, take a second to remember these five tips and remind your kiddos how to stay safe on public Wi-Fi.
+If you’d rather access private Wi-Fi within your home, but can’t quite make ends meet, check out these low-income Internet programs.

 And don’t forget to swing on back to the Troomi blog for more technology tips and tricks!